Boat Storage

 Step 1: Be sure to clean your Boat

-Whether your boat sails in freshwater or saltwater, you should always wash it before storing it.
+Whether your boat sails in freshwater or saltwater, you should always wash it before storing it at a storage center.
 This gets rid of any salt or grime that could damage the paint.
-We suggest a good wax and buff protect the paint as well.
-If your boat has leather or carpet on the inside, give it a good cleaning to ensure stains don’t set while in long-term storage.
+We suggest a good wax and buff to protect the paint as well.
+If your boat has leather or carpet on the inside, clean it well to make sure stains don’t set while in long-term storage.
+You can also apply a rust inhibitor on your steering and control cables and the metal hardware.

 All fluids should be replenished before storing your boat for the winter.
-Specifically, we are talking about fuel and oil.
-Don’t store your boat with anything less than a full tank of fuel because this can allow air and moisture to get inside the tank or engine which can damage your fuel system.
+Specifically, the fuel and oil.
+Don’t store your boat with anything less than a full tank of fuel because this can allow air and moisture to get inside the tank or engine, which can damage your fuel system.
 Also, be sure to run antifreeze and a fuel stabilizer through your boat before storing.

-A cover or slipcover for your boat isn’t necessary for all boats being stored in indoor storage; however, those stored in covered parking and outdoor storage should definitely have a boat cover or slip.
+A cover or slipcover for your boat isn’t necessary for all boats stored indoors.
+Those stored in covered parking and outdoor storage should definitely have a boat cover or slip.
 This will protect your water vessel from any precipitation, debris, and other issues that could ruin the paint, seats, carpeting, etc.

 Find the Best Boat Self Storage Unit Option

 Looking for the best place to store a boat during the off-season or when you’re not having fun in the sun?
-Depending on the state you live in and what kind of boat you have, you’ll be able to consider either indoor or outdoor vehicle options!
+Depending on the state you live in and what kind of boat you have, you’ll be able to try either indoor or outdoor vehicle options:

 Indoor Boat Storage Options

-Dry-Stacked Storage: This is an option inside a warehouse with stacked compartments that keeps your boat secure and protected from the elements.
+- Dry-Stacked Storage: This is an option inside a warehouse with stacked compartments that keep your boat secure and protected from the elements.

-Indoor Self Storage Unit: By keeping your boat inside a storage unit at a trusted facility, you can rest assured your boat is well-protected throughout the winter.
-The indoor parking spots are usually heated at a minimum.
+- Indoor Self Storage Unit: By keeping your boat inside a storage unit at a trusted facility, you can know your boat is well-protected throughout the winter.
+Indoor parking spots are usually heated to a comfortable temperature.
 This means that the temperature that your boat is stored in will be between 65-85 degrees.

 Outdoor Boat Storage Options

-Parking in a Driveway: While this is by far the most affordable option, parking your boat at home in your driveway is a convenient and free way to store your boat all winter long.
-Investing in a hitch lock, or security cameras should be considered to add layers of security.
+- Parking in a Driveway: While this is by far the most affordable option, parking your boat at home in your driveway is a convenient and free way to store your boat all winter long.
+Investing in a hitch lock or security camera helps add layers of security.

-Uncovered Storage Unit: This vehicle storage option is essentially a designated parking space in a secure, fenced-in area at a self-storage facility.
+- Uncovered Storage Unit: This vehicle storage option is a designated parking space in a secure, fenced-in area at a self storage facility.

 Start storing your vehicle today at one of these locations: